KenanAtmaca/KPermission/README.md

 3. Run `pod install`
 4. Open up the new `.xcworkspace` that CocoaPods generated
-5. Whenever you want to use the library: `import KEmptyView`
+5. Whenever you want to use the library: `import KPermission`

 ### Manually